for Bachelor’s and long-cycle Master’s programmes taught in Czech

 How to submit application

 The application is submitted electronically.
 This allows you to track your application’s status throughout the entire process.
 You may also be asked to complete a printed application form for certain individual programmes.
-Fees associated with Masaryk University admission procedures amount to about 400 CZK per submitted application and are non-refundable.
+Fees associated with Masaryk University admission procedures are 600 CZK per submitted application (400 CZK at Faculty of Social Studies) and are non-refundable.